 RedCircle’s YouTube integration

 The best news is distributing your podcast to YouTube doesn’t require any additional work.
-RedCircle will automatically convert your audio file to video and distribute it to your YouTube channel.
+If your podcast is large enough, RedCircle will automatically convert your audio file to video and distribute it to your YouTube channel!

 It’s up to you how you choose to publish your show on YouTube.
 You can publish full episodes so that people can listen directly on the platform.
 Or, consider creating short shareable clips to draw listeners in and drive them to listen on other platforms.